 People who are filing for bankruptcy under either Chapter 7 or Chapter 13 may be able to exempt certain critical assets from the proceedings.
-This means that the asset to which the exemption applies will not be taken and sold to a creditor to pay off a debt.
-Some exemptions are specific to a certain type of property.
+This means that the asset to which the exemption applies will not be taken and sold to a creditor to pay off a debt under Chapter 7, or used to calculate payments in a Chapter 13 plan.
+Most exemptions are specific to a certain type of property.
 These include the homestead exemption for your primary residence and the motor vehicle exemption for a car.
-Other exemptions are wildcard exemptions, which consist of a certain amount of value to be applied toward any property.
+However, a debtor also can use a wildcard exemption, which consists of a certain amount of value to be applied toward any property.
 You may be able to protect part or all of an asset’s value by using an exemption, depending on how much the exemption covers and how much the asset is worth.

 Items that are not likely to be covered by exemptions include assets that are luxuries rather than necessities.
 For example, you might not be able to protect a second home, a sports car, jewelry, or a designer watch.
 If you own several of these assets, you may want to consider selling them to pay off the debt rather than filing for bankruptcy.
 While technically you cannot protect a pet with an exemption, you likely will not lose your pet unless it has a very high value because the trustee would not receive much money from selling it.